 Bone Grafting Overview

 Dental implants are increasingly becoming a mainstream alternative to dentures and dental bridges when it comes to replacing missing teeth.
-Most people in Huntley are good candidates for dental implants, but in some instances, there may not be enough bone mass in the jaw to support implants.
+Many patients in Crystal Lake and surrounding areas are good candidates for dental implants.
+However, in some instances, there may not be enough bone mass in the jaw to support implants.
 In such cases, bone grafting can work to prepare the jaw to receive dental implants.

 Why Should Bone Be an Issue?